olkovin/nginx-proxy/README.md

 ## Configs
   - pve.conf — hardened and secured Nginx configuration for your ProxmoxVE WebUI.
     > Tested on version 7.1-7 and 6.3-3
+  - unifi.conf - hardened and secured Nginx configuration for your Unifi Cloud Controller.
+    > Test on versioon 6.5.55
   - default-server.conf - Miniature config that disables direct access to a web server by ip address
     > Returns 444, but you can change it to a 404 or whatever.